I'm Not in Love: Legacy

 "I'm Not in Love" has enjoyed lasting popularity, with over three million plays on US radio since its release, and it won three Ivor Novello Awards in 1976 for Best Pop Song, International Hit of the Year, and Most Performed British Work.
-It has appeared in numerous films and television shows.
-Queen Latifah recorded a cover for her album Trav'lin' Light, and a cover version by Kelsey Lu was featured in the TV series Euphoria.
+It has appeared in numerous films and television shows, including That '70s Show, The Virgin Suicides, Deuce Bigalow: Male Gigolo and Guardians of the Galaxy.
+The song also appears in the 2006 video game Grand Theft Auto: Vice City Stories on the in-game radio station Emotion 98.3.
+The song was covered by Richie Havens, which appeared on his 1976 album The End of the Beginning.
+A cover by The Pretenders was specifically recorded for the Soundtrack of the 1993 movie Indecent Proposal.
+Queen Latifah recorded a cover on her album Trav'lin' Light, and a cover version by Kelsey Lu was featured in the TV series Euphoria.

-Axl Rose cited it as a song that meant a lot to him as a teenager: "So nonchalant, so cool ....".

 Personnel

 Adapted from the liner notes of The Original Soundtrack.